adam-singer/bench/README.md

 currently not supported by dart2js.
 - Bench must be run in the same isolate as the benchmark functions; remote invocations of a benchmark function may not make sense, but could be supported.
-- Bench currently runs *all* of the Benchmark functions in the isolate; we plan to make this more configurable.